scuteai/docs/02-react-sdk-with-prebuilt-ui.md

 ### Wrap your React app with Scute AuthProvider

-To be able to use the `useScuteCllient` and `useAuth` hooks, wrap your app inside the Scute `AuthContextProvider`:
+To be able to use the `useScuteClient` and `useAuth` hooks, wrap your app inside the Scute `AuthContextProvider`:

 ```jsx
 // App.jsx